OTDA Home Resources for Working Families Tax Credits

 Tax Credits

-Information on the following tax credit programs: The Federal, New York State and New York City Earned Income Tax Credits (EITCs), the New York State Noncustodial Parent Earned Income Tax Credit, the Federal Child Tax Credits, the New York State Empire State Tax Credit, as well as the Federal, New York State and New York City Child and Dependent Care Tax Credits.
+Information on tax credit programs you may be eligible for, such as Earned Income Tax Credits, New York State Noncustodial Parent Earned Income Tax Credit, Child Tax Credits and Child and Dependent Care Tax Credits.

 Earned Income Tax Credits